Roof Inspection in Fort Worth, TX

 Schedule & Confirm

 Call or submit your address.
-Most Fort Worth inspections can be scheduled within 24 to 48 hours — faster for active storm damage.
+Most inspections get scheduled within 24 to 48 hours — faster if you've got active storm damage.

 Exterior & Drone Assessment

-Contractor walks the roof and deploys drone imaging for full aerial documentation.
-All 21 inspection points checked and photographed.
+Contractor walks the roof and sends up a drone for aerial photos.
+All 21 points checked and documented.

 Attic & Interior Check

-Interior inspection for moisture staining, daylight intrusion, insulation condition, and ventilation adequacy.
-Moisture probe if warranted.
+Interior look for moisture stains, daylight coming through, insulation condition, and whether ventilation is doing its job.
+Moisture probe where needed.

 Written Report Delivered

-You receive a written inspection report with photos, condition ratings, remaining life estimate, and recommended action — repair, monitor, or replace.
+You get a written report with photos, condition ratings, remaining life estimate, and a clear recommendation — repair, keep an eye on it, or replace.

 Roof Inspection FAQ — Fort Worth